 You immediately notice the unusual projection of the world.
 According to the designers the map is a

 “Lambert’s conformal conic projection at a scale of 1:1,500,000 with standard parallels at 20 degrees and 60 degrees.
 The map is so designed that any number of sheets may be mounted together to form a theater of any size.
-To accomplish this, the projection was modifies in three areas along the Equator.”
+To accomplish this, the projection was modified in three areas along the Equator.”

 In other words, as the inset shows in the bottom left, this map blends together four projections into one.
 Where they touch, the Equator is a straight line.
 Furthermore, being a conformal map it shows “any small area in its true shape except those areas of land masses in the bands near the Equator.”